xenit-eu/nuntio/README.md

 <dt>Platform Service</dt><dd>A platform service is the application as seen by the Service Platform.
 Since a process can listen on multiple ports, it can contain multiple individual Services.</dd>
 <dt>Registry Service</dt><dd>A registry service is the service as stored in the Service Registry.
 It maps to exactly one Service.</dd>
 <dt>Check</dt><dd>A check is a component that checks the health of a Service.
 Checks can be handled by the Service Registry itself, or in Nuntio if the Service Registry does not support a check type.</dd>
+<dt>Check Factory</dt><dd>A check factory creates Checks for a Service based on configuration.
+There are different kinds of checks possible, some can be handled by the Service Registry, other types can be handled by Nuntio.</dd>
 </dl>

 ![Architecture overview](nuntio-architecture.drawio.svg)